Irriva/Sparkles/README.md

 # Sparkle Generator

-A simple React project that lets you generate sparkles on the screen with a click.
+A simple silly for fun React project that lets you generate sparkles on the screen with a click.
 Designed for fun and experimentation, using Tailwind CSS for styling and deployed with Vercel.

 ---